nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing expired tasks: `clear_expired_task`
-Clear tasks with past deadlines.
+Clear tasks with past deadlines from the task list.

 Format: `clear_expired_task`
 * For a task to be considered expired, the task should have past deadline compare to the local date on the user's computer,